Travel Diary: Athens

-4. Syntagma Square - Syntagma square can be an absolute mess of tourists, but they have some great restaurants and bars to choose from, where you get a great view of Acropolis and the hill leading up to it.
+4. Monastiraki - Syntagma square can be an absolute mess of tourists, but they have some great restaurants and bars to choose from, where you get a great view of Acropolis and the hill leading up to it.

 Where To Eat & Drink: